lavaeater/turbo-rocket-ultra/README.md

 ## Sixteenth of November 2021

 Aah, the slog.
 It's great when the fire burns bright and you just *get things done* because there is a clarity in what you want to do.
-But I almost fell into the trap of "make
+But I almost fell into the trap of "make vectors work better in the engine" and other things that drive me towards coding and doing things that have no benefit to the game.
+The game that isn't a game, is it?
+What makes a game a game?

+What would make this game a game?
+What would make i

 ## NEWEST THOUGHTS